🌷Spring Sale! Get any Course for £11.99 Only!

 • Which awarding body quality-assures it?

 If neither question gets a clear answer, the product is a CPD learning course.
 Useful for knowledge development.
 Not the same as a regulated qualification or a completed Care Certificate.
+A Nursing Assistant Diploma can support CPD-style learning, but it should not be presented as employer sign-off for the Care Certificate.

 What the CQC Looks For During Inspections